- Read our review guidelines

 What Makes A Good Wetsuit Suitable For Kayaking?

 The main thing to consider when purchasing a wetsuit specifically for kayaking is that it allows maximum mobility for your upper body (especially your arms) so you can experience nature comfortably.

 Choosing The Best Wetsuit For Me

-The most important factor in choosing the best wetsuit for you personally is the conditions you expect to be kayaking in.
-The type of suit you wear in warm climates will differ greatly from colder climates and waters.
+The most important factor in choosing the best kayaking wetsuit for you personally is the conditions you expect to be kayaking in.
+The type of suit you wear in warm climates will differ greatly from colder air temperatures and waters.

-In warm waters (or a warm air temperature), a wetsuit will allow greater comfort but may not be essential for survival (depending on the length of your trip) but in cold waters (anything below 60 degrees fahrenheit) the right suit could prevent cold shock and hypothermia and ultimately save your life – a pretty essential addition to your kayaking gear.
+In warm waters (or a warm air temperature), a wetsuit will allow greater comfort but may not be essential for survival (depending on the length of your trip) but in cold waters (anything below 60 degrees fahrenheit) the right wetsuit could prevent cold shock and hypothermia and ultimately save your life – a pretty essential addition to your kayaking gear.